 The newcomer nodded and moved forwards, arms tensed but lowered.

 Blake looked rapidly between the two men, edged slightly to his left, and stopped altogether when a third man in

 naval attire entered the office.

 "You're bringing everything that happens tomorrow on your own head, Admiral."

 "Everything that happens here already is, Smith.
 Adams, Cell Block Five until further notice."

 Adams and the summoned security moved to secure his arms, but Blake shook them off.
 "I'm going."

-Jackson's advice.
-The letter would have been sci-fi whimsy a few days (weeks, months, years?) ago, but unfortunately it
+Mr. Jackson's advice.
+The letter would have been sci-fi whimsy a few days (weeks, months, years?) ago, but